Follow TV Tropes

 • Good Angel, Bad Angel: Straight examples are rare in these days.
 Playing with a Trope is more common: two devils, two angels, convincing devil and dimwit angel, the devil and the angel agree, etc.

 • Greedy Jew: Due to the Unfortunate Implications of this stereotype, it is only seen nowadays for satire or Deliberate Values Dissonance.
-The Lighter and Softer version All Jews Are Cheapskates is seen occasionally.
+The Lighter and Softer version All Jews Are Cheapskates is still seen occasionally.

-• Hippies are seldom played straight outside of 60s/early 70s period pieces, having been mostly replaced by New Age Retro Hippies and Granola Girls.
+• Hippies are seldom played straight outside of '60s/early '70s period pieces, having been mostly replaced by New Age Retro Hippies and Granola Girls.

-• Hollywood Prehistory: Since it's now common knowledge that non-avian dinosaurs and other Mesozoic reptiles lived millions of years before humans and got wiped out by an asteroid impact, mammals that did live alongside non-avian dinosaurs were relatively small, and woolly mammoths and saber-toothed cats lived during the Ice Age along with said humans thousands of years ago, this setting is nowadays never played seriously.
+• Hollywood Prehistory: Since it's now common knowledge that non-avian dinosaurs and other Mesozoic reptiles lived millions of years before humans and were wiped out by an asteroid impact, mammals that did live alongside non-avian dinosaurs were relatively small, and woolly mammoths and saber-toothed cats lived during the Ice Age along with said humans thousands of years ago, this setting is nowadays never played seriously.

 • I Remember It Like It Was Yesterday as a segue into a Flash Back.
 More often than not, "it" was yesterday or maybe even "earlier today."